FreddyZeng/babel-plugin-console-enhanced/README.md

-# babel-plugin-mark-console-position
+# babel-plugin-console-enhanced

-A babel plugin that helps add the position of console expression into text
+A babel plugin that helps enrich the content of console expression.